rafaelsf80/firebase-notifications-g-suite/README.md

 2) Create a **Google Form** from scratch.
 At least on of the fields should be the group (topic).
 Make sure the topic names are the same in both the Android app (values/strings.xml) and the form.

-3) Following [this video](https://www.youtube.com/watch?v=RSgMEtRl0sw), create an **Apps Script** to send the notification in the responses spreadsheet of the form.
-You will need an API key of your Firebase project
+3) Following [this video, min 18:00](https://www.youtube.com/watch?v=RSgMEtRl0sw), create an **Apps Script** to send the notification in the responses spreadsheet of the form.
+You will need an API key of your Firebase project inside the script.

 ## Serverless messaging

 The backend is just a [Google Form](https://www.google.es/intl/es/forms/about/), hosted on Google Drive.
-Messages are sent to groups as part of filling the form.
-A sample screenshot can be found below.
+Messages are sent to the group selected in the form.
+A sample form screenshot can be found below.
 The following code should be added to the spreadsheet responses (replace your API key accordingly):

 ```javascript